Skip to content

 Underestimating cost doesn't just risk an awkward conversation with your co-founder or investor.
 It risks running out of runway before you've validated whether the product works — which means the money you did spend never gets the chance to pay off.
 Overestimating has a cost too: founders who assume they need $250,000 to start sometimes delay launching entirely, when a $40,000 validated MVP would have answered the question that actually mattered.

-For a real-world example of cost discipline, see how ProfitPlate was built as a focused restaurant profitability SaaS — scope was locked early, and that discipline kept the project on budget.
+For a real-world example of cost discipline, see how ProfitPlate was built as a focused restaurant profitability SaaS — scope was locked early, the architecture stayed monolithic for the early phase, and that discipline kept costs under control while delivering a working MVP.

 What Actually Drives SaaS Development Cost